 Omicron Delta Epsilon is the International Honor Society for Economics and is one of the world’s largest academic honor societies.
 Currently, Omicron Delta Epsilon has 681 chapters located in the United States, Canada, Australia, the United Kingdom, Mexico, Puerto Rico, South Africa, Egypt, France, Kazakhstan, and United Arab Emirates recognizing outstanding scholastic achievement in economics.

 Financial Management Association National Honor Society

 The FMA National Honor Society recognizes scholastic achievement through induction of students who have demonstrated superior scholarship.
-Individuals accepted for membership have the distinction of belonging to the ONLY international honorary which specifically recognizes the achievement of finance students and demonstrates their expertise in areas such as financial economics and decision making.
+Individuals accepted for membership have the distinction of belonging to the ONLY international honorary which specifically recognizes the accomplishments of finance students.

 NCC Bulls & Bears Finance Club

-If you are majoring in either Finance or Economics or minoring in Finance, consider joining this extremely active club.
-This group provides a way to find out more about careers in finance, network with other finance and economics students, get to know faculty better, and network with professionals in the real world.
+If you are majoring in either Finance or Economics or minoring in Finance, consider joining this club.
+This group provides a way to find out more about careers in finance, network with other finance and economics students, and network with professionals in the real world.

 Enactus - (formerly Students in Free Enterprise)